electric-sql/electric/website/docs/reference/benchmarks.md

 > value for each shape.
 This index is internal to Electric, and nothing to do with Postgres indexes.
 It's a hashmap if you're interested.
 > `field = const AND another_condition` is another pattern we optimise.
 We aim to optimise a large subset of Postgres where clauses in the future.
 > Optimised where clauses mean that we can process writes in a quarter of a millisecond, regardless of how many shapes there are.
+>
+> For more information on optimised where clauses, see the [shape API](/docs/guides/shapes#optimised-where-clauses).

 The top graph shows throughput for Postgres 14, the bottom graph for Postgres 15.